Kevin-thu/homepage/_pages/about.md

 ---

 Hi!
 I am a junior undergraduate student at Tsinghua University, majoring in Computer Science and Technology.
+I am fortunate to visit Prof. [Stefano Ermon](https://cs.stanford.edu/~ermon/)'s group at [Stanford University](https://www.stanford.edu/) through the [UGVR](https://engineering.stanford.edu/students-academics/programs/global-engineering-programs/chinese-ugvr) program this summer.
-Currently, I am fortunate to be advised by Prof. [Xingang Pan](https://xingangpan.github.io/) at [MMLab, NTU](https://www.mmlab-ntu.com/index.html).
+Previously, I have spent a wonderful summer interning at [Shanghai AI Lab](https://www.shlab.org.cn/) and was fortunate to be advised by Prof. [Xingang Pan](https://xingangpan.github.io/) at [MMLab, NTU](https://www.mmlab-ntu.com/index.html).
 I was also honored to be advised by Prof. [Jie Tang](http://keg.cs.tsinghua.edu.cn/jietang/) at [Knowledge Engineering Group (KEG), THU](http://keg.cs.tsinghua.edu.cn/).

 My research interests lie in the area of computer vision, deep learning and computer graphics.
 I am particularly interested in the following topics: